TimothyLai1121/Quiz-Fever-4/README.md

 ## HTML  [![ForTheBadge uses-html](http://ForTheBadge.com/images/badges/uses-html.svg)](http://ForTheBadge.com)

+One thing that helped me through this is BootStrap 4 & BootStrap Studio (It is on sale now y'all.
+Great tool!)

 ## CSS [![ForTheBadge uses-css](http://ForTheBadge.com/images/badges/uses-css.svg)](http://ForTheBadge.com)

 I used to be in management and found a mentor[^1] that helped me bring out my creativity.
 My favorite language have to be CSS due to this person[^2].